elisemercury/Duplicate-Image-Finder/docs/resources/desktop.rst

 * **Recursive**: defines whether difPy should search through the subfolder(s) of the imported folder.
 If selected, difPy will search for matches in all subfolders.

-* **In-folder**: defines whether difPy should treat each folder as separate and only search for matches among the folder itself.
+* **In-folder**: defines whether difPy should search for matches within each folder separately, i.e. treat each folder as isolated.
 If selected, difPy will treat the folders as separate. **Can only be selected if at least 2 folders have been imported**.

 Additionally, you can configure the following advanced import settings: